 BIC is always looking for ride hosts.

-In 2016, you can volunteer to be a ride host through a "Volunteer!" button linked to each ride on our calendar or you can click on the Volunteering tab from the home page.
+You can volunteer to be a ride host through a "Volunteer!" button linked to each ride on our calendar or you can click on the Volunteering tab from the home page.
 No experience necessary!

 Contact Rick Walton for more info about being a ride host, firstname.lastname@example.org

 Saturday and Sunday rides are planned April through October (weather permitting), ranging in distance from 20 to 100 miles.
 You do not need to be a member of BIC to join in on the rides, however we hope that after a few rides with us, you will see the benefits of a membership.